Song Seon-mi: Career

 Song won second place at the Super Elite Model Contest in 1996, then transitioned from a modeling career to acting a year later in the television drama Model (1997).

 In 1998, Song made her film debut playing dual roles as an art gallery employee and a soldier's ex-girlfriend in Lee Jeong-hyang's critically acclaimed romantic comedy Art Museum by the Zoo, opposite Ahn Sung-ki.
 This was followed by the gangster comedy My Boss, My Hero (2001).
-Though Song is more active in television, notable in her filmography are two arthouse films by auteur Hong Sang-soo.
+Though Song is more active in television, notable in her filmography are many arthouse films by auteur Hong Sang-soo.
 For Woman on the Beach (2006), she and her co-stars agreed to appear in the film even without reading Hong's script.
 While in The Day He Arrives (2011), Song played a film studies professor who frequents a bar in Bukchon.

 Back on the small screen, her popularity rose when she played a young housewife in Precious Family (2004), written by Kim Soo-hyun.
 Leading roles followed in The Secret Lovers (2005), One Day Suddenly (2006), Green Coach (2009), Mrs. Town (2009), and Dandelion Family (2010), as well as a supporting role in the well-received medical drama Behind the White Tower (2007).

 In 2012, Song was cast as a capable trauma nurse in Golden Time.
 She later reunited with its director Kwon Seok-jang in Miss Korea (2013), set in 1997 during the IMF crisis.

 Song starred in her first ever period drama in 2013's Blooded Palace: The War of Flowers.
 She drew praise for her portrayal of the Crown Princess Lady Kang, Crown Prince Sohyeon's wife, despite controversy involving a breastfeeding scene.